Concentrated animal feeding operation: Negative production externalities

-Environmentalists contend that "sustainable livestock operations" present a "less costly alternative."
-These operations, it is argued, "address potential health and environmental impacts through their production methods."
-And though "sustainably produced foods may cost a bit more, many of their potential beneficial environmental and social impacts are already included in the price."
-In other words, it is argued that if CAFO operators were required to internalize the full costs of production, then some CAFOs might be less efficient than the smaller farms they replace.
+The price of meat does not reflect the negative ecological impacts that result from industrial agricultural systems.
+The negative production externalities (when market prices inappropriately reflect or hide the societal harms incurred in the creation of a product) of CAFOs include damaging effects to the environment caused by, among others, ever-increasing amounts of often poorly managed waste.
+The costs from damage caused to the atmosphere (in the form of GHGs), water, soil, fisheries, and recreational areas, estimated at hundreds of billions of dollars, are typically not incurred by corporations that feature the use of CAFOs in their business models.
+Additionally, human antimicrobial resistance from antibiotic use in industrial animal agriculture represents a serious risk to societal wellbeing.
+Corporations that rely on using CAFOs through contract farming have an unfair economic advantage because the costs of managing animal waste is shifted to contract farmers and, when spills occur, to the areas surrounding them.
+Property values near CAFOs may plummet considerably due to the detrimental impacts that CAFOs can have on air, water, and land in the nearby areas.
+For instance, researchers found that there is a statistically significant relationship between property values declines and CAFO proximity.

 Other economic criticisms

-Critics of CAFOs also maintain that CAFOs benefit from the availability of industrial and agricultural tax breaks/subsidies and the "vertical integration of giant agribusiness firms."
-The U.S. Department of Agriculture (USDA), for instance, spent an average of $16 billion annually between FY 1996 to FY 2002 on commodity based subsidies.
-Some allege that the lax enforcement of anti-competitive practices may be contributing to the formulation of market monopoly.
-Critics also contend that CAFOs reduce costs and maximize profits through the overuse of antibiotics.
+Critics of CAFOs also maintain that CAFOs benefit from industrial and agricultural tax breaks and subsidies, and the "vertical integration of giant agribusiness firms".
+The U.S. Department of Agriculture (USDA), for instance, spent an average of $16 billion annually between FY 1996 to FY 2002 on commodity-based subsidies.
+Lax enforcement of anti-competitive practices may be helping create a market monopoly.
+Critics also contend that CAFOs cut costs by overusing antibiotics.

 Public health concerns

 The direct discharge of manure from CAFOs and the accompanying pollutants (including nutrients, antibiotics, pathogens, and arsenic) is a serious public health risk.
-The contamination of groundwater with pathogenic organisms from CAFOs can threaten drinking water resources, and the transfer of pathogens through drinking water contamination can lead to widespread outbreaks of illness.
-The EPA estimates that about 53% of people in the United States rely on groundwater resources for drinking water.
+The contamination of groundwater with pathogenic organisms from CAFOs can threaten drinking water safety, and contamination of drinking water with pathogens can cause outbreaks of infectious disease.
+The EPA estimates that 53% of the United States population drinks groundwater.